JHU-PL-Lab/dde/formal/README.md

 ## Develop

-`dune build` or `dune build formal` from the repo root, then use your preferred IDE to step through the scripts.
+`dune build`, or `dune build formal` from the repo root, then use your preferred IDE to step through the scripts.

 If you're using VSCode, I recommend installing the